Behavioral Health Services

-Blue Water Behavioral Health is our outpatient mental health clinic that services patients and families from the Eastern Upper Peninsula and beyond.
+WMH Outpatient Psychiatry mental health clinic services patients and families from the Eastern Upper Peninsula and beyond.

-In affiliation with the WMH Behavioral Health Inpatient Center, Blue Water's Nurse Practitioners Diana Wilson and Lori Armstrong specialize in the diagnosis and treatment of common psychiatric illnesses in adults 18 yrs and older.
+In affiliation with the WMH Behavioral Health Inpatient Center, The staff at WMH Outpatient Psychiatry specialize in the diagnosis and treatment of common psychiatric illnesses in adults 18 yrs and older.

 - mood disorders,